Frontiers journals are at the top of citation and impact metrics

-This section covers all aspects of the environmental degradation of metallic and non-metallic materials, fostering outstanding fundamental and applied work in the fields of corrosion, surface science and engineering.
+The Environmental materials section covers all aspects relating to the environmental degradation of metallic and non-metallic materials, fostering outstanding fundamental and applied work in the fields of corrosion, surface science and engineering.
 Topics covered include, but are not limited to:

 Indexed in: Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), Emerging Sources Citation Index, CLOCKSS

 Environmental Materials welcomes submissions of the following article types: Correction, Editorial, Mini Review, Original Research, Perspective and Review.

 All manuscripts must be submitted directly to the section Environmental Materials, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 Articles published in the section Environmental Materials will benefit from the Frontiers impact and tiering system after online publication.
 Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a Frontiers Focused Review - a tier-climbing article.
 This is referred to as "democratic tiering".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Materials.

 CH – 1005 Lausanne